 Materials: sharp spade; for each group: white plastic sheet (about 4’x5′), white dish basin, magnifying lenses, bug jars, small amount of grass seed mix, Soil, Litter, and Log Critter guide, Exploring the Soil Field Work sheet; optional: field guides, Critter Information Sheet, bucket of water for older students to rinse plant roots, kitchen strainers.

 Objective: To visually depict life in the soil, noting plants and animals above and below the ground.

-Give each child a clipboard with a piece of card stock or other heavy paper and crayons to draw with.
+Give each child a clipboard with a piece of card stock or other heavy paper and light-colored crayons to draw with.
 Ask them to draw a line across the middle of the paper to represent the surface of the ground.
 Now have them draw everything but the dirt in the scene above and below, including things that they found while doing the soil study such as rocks, plants with their roots, worms, and other creatures.
 When the crayon drawings are done, the children can finger-paint with some mud over the underground part of their drawings.
 (The crayon, being waxy, will repel the wet dirt.)
+Prepare the mud by mixing finely sifted dirt with water to make a smooth slurry.
 Have children share their pictures, then dry and display in the classroom.
 Be sure to return any animals you collected to the soil.

-Materials: card stock on clipboards, one per child; crayons; small plastic containers of watery mud for finger-painting; water and an old towel for washing and drying hands.
+Materials: card stock on clipboards, one per child; light-colored crayons; kitchen strainer for sifting the soil to make watery mud for finger-painting, small plastic containers; water and an old towel for washing and drying hands.